Christopher Loeak

-Personal life
+Background

 Loeak was born on the Ailinglaplap Atoll on 11 November 1952.
 He attended Marshall Islands High School before traveling to the United States to study at the Hawaii Pacific College and Gonzaga University School of Law.
-Loeak is a native speaker of Marshallese and also speaks English.
-He is married to Anono Lieom Loeak and has three children and eight grandchildren.
+Loeak was a native speaker of Marshallese and also spoke English.
+He was married to Anono Lieom Loeak and had three children, along with eight grandchildren.

+Loeak died in Honolulu under medical care on 8 August 2025, at the age of 72.

 Political career

 Loeak was first elected to the Nitijela in 1985 when he represented the Ailinglaplap Atoll.
 He served in the cabinet of President Amata Kabua as Minister of Justice from 1988 to 1992.
 He became Minister of Social Services in 1992 and held that post until 1996 when Kunio Lemari became acting president on the death of Kabua and Loeak became Minister of Education.
 He held the education portfolio for two years, continuing his cabinet work under President Imata Kabua who was sworn in during 1997.
 Kabua made him Minister for the Ralik Chain of islands in 1998, holding that position for a year and also undertaking an additional portfolio as Minister-in-Assistance to the President in 1999.

 During his time in the Nitijela Loeak took an active part in many of its committees including those for the Judiciary and Government Relations; Public Account, Health and Education and Social Services (which he chaired); Foreign Affairs and Trade; Appropriation; Resource and Development; International Protection, Peace, Security and Protection of the Environment.
 He was also a member of the Second and Third Constitutional Conventions, serving as vice-president of the latter, and chaired the Bill of Rights Committee.
 Loeak was part of the team that negotiated the extension of the United States lease of the Marshallese part of the Ronald Reagan Ballistic Missile Defense Test Site after an eight-year deadlock on talks.
 The Marshall Islands government agreed to accept payment of $32 million in return for extending the lease on the site.

-Loeak was re-elected to the Nitijela in 2007 and has held the seat of Ailinglaplap since then.
+Loeak was re-elected to the Nitijela in 2007 and continued to hold the seat of Ailinglaplap afterwards.
 He re-entered the cabinet in 2008 as Minister-in-Assistance to President Litokwa Tomeing.